abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Presentation of Klein four - third law](../03_monoid/klein_four_presentation_third_law.svg)

-And then, if we start applying the two generators and follow the laws, we get the four elements.
+And then, if we start applying the two generators and applying the laws, we get the four elements.

 ![The elements of Klein four](../03_monoid/klein_four_presentation_elements.svg)